Los Angeles in 3 Days – A Highly Practical & Fun Hour-by-Hour Itinerary for First-Timers

 10:00am: Hike to the Hollywood sign

-Also, if you’re going on a hot, sunny day, be sure to pack sunscreen, a hat, and plenty of water!
+Also, if you’re going on a hot, sunny day, be sure to pack sunscreen, a hat, and a water bottle!

 Another option is taking the Brush Canyon Trail, which is 6.4 miles long and less crowded, but still has gorgeous views of the Hollywood sign.